 Acupuncture is safer than surgery:

 As with any surgery, you may experience serious side effects like infection, swelling, blood clots, pulmonary embolism, nerve or other tissue damage.
 After the knee replacement, you may be more prone to a bone fracture (even after a light fall) and dislocation of the knee.
-If one of these happens you may need another surgery to fix it.
+If one of these happens, you may need another surgery to fix it.

-Acupuncture is a Cost-Effective Solution for Osteoarthritis
+A Cost-Effective Solution for Osteoarthritis

 Several studies into the cost-saving effect of acupuncture show that patients experience a long time relief and can postpone the surgery.
 The initial appointment costs are significantly less expensive than seeing a specialist and patients spend less money on drugs because their pain is reduced significantly.

 American College of Rheumatology recommendations for osteoarthritis of the knee includes acupuncture.
 Did your GP recommend acupuncture?